cjacker/opensource-toolchain-8051/README.md

 Before you start 8051 development, you need:

-* A development board with STC 8051 MCU.
+* A development board with 8051 MCU, (here I prefer STC 8051 MCU)
   * I suggest you buy the earliest model such as STC89C52 or buy the latest model such as STC8H8K64U if you have no idea which one should choose to start learning.

 * A USB to UART adapter if there is no one on board.
   * it's used for flashing/programming. a lot of development board today already have one USB/UART chip on board, usually it's CH340 series.

+**NOTE**:
+* for C8051Fx, you need U-ECx adapter to program.
+* for Nuvoton, you need Nu Link adatper to program.

 # Toolchain overview